jainnielyn/100-days-of-code/log.md

 **Today's Progress**: Working on pset6, converting .c files to .py.

-**Thoughts** Gained a new understanding of how to code for loops in python.
+**Thoughts** Got quite busy so didn't have much time to code recently.
+Gained a new understanding of how to code for loops in python.
 They are indeed quite different than C or Java!